Brandon-Rozek/website/content/research/clusteranalysis/notes/lec5.md

 First there are two different methods in forming the clusters *Agglomerative* and *Divisive*

-<u>Agglomerative</u> is when you combine the n individuals into groups through each iteration
+**Agglomerative** is when you combine the n individuals into groups through each iteration

-<u>Divisive</u> is when you are separating one giant group into finer groupings with each iteration.
+**Divisive** is when you are separating one giant group into finer groupings with each iteration.

 Hierarchical methods are an irrevocable algorithm, once it joins or separates a grouping, it cannot be undone.
 As Kaufman and Rousseeuw (1990) colorfully comment: *"A hierarchical method suffers from the defect that it can never repair what was done in previous steps"*.